lubeda/EspHoMaTriXv2/README.md

 See the default [options](https://esphome.io/components/display/index.html)

-There are some different matrices-types on the market, to adapt them to **EspHoMaTriXv2** you have to find the proper pixelmapper.
-If there is garbage on your display try the other `pixel_mapper`.
+There are some different matrices-types on the market, to adapt them to **EspHoMaTriXv2** you have to find the proper pixel mapper.
+If there is garbage on your display, try the other `pixel_mapper`.
 Here are the most common types for flexible 8x32 matrices:

 #### Type 1

 Common for 8x32 RGB flexible matrices.

-under the display tag specify this pixelmapper:
+Under the display tag, specify this pixel mapper:

 ```yaml
 display: